Sugar Coating|Stages of Sugar Coating

 Sealing

-• Sealing or water proofing is also used to give protection against moisture penetration.
+• Sealing or waterproofing is also used to give protection against moisture penetration.

-• This over wetting of the tablet may result in softening of the tablet or may damage the tablet surface.
+• This overwetting of the tablet may result in softening of the tablet or may damage the tablet surface.

-• Seal coats in the automatic spraying process may be skipped by controlling the rate of application of sub-coat.
+• Seal coats in the automatic spraying process may be skipped by controlling the rate of application of the sub-coat.

 • So the application of seal coat is dependent on the formulation and equipment used.

-• Following are commonly used sealing materials
+• The following are commonly used sealing materials

 • Shellac